-A cataract is when the clear crystalline lens which sits behind the colored part of your eye (the iris) becomes harder and darker with age.
+A cataract forms when the clear crystalline lens which sits behind the colored part of your eye (the iris) becomes harder and darker with age.
 If the cataract gets bad enough, it will begin to interfere with your vision.
 This may take the form of blurry vision or difficulty reading road signs, watching television, or reading.
 Some people experience problems with disabling glare from their cataracts.
 Our doctors at Bellingham Bay Ophthalmology will be able to evaluate your eyes and determine if you are a candidate for cataract surgery.

 Please click here to link to the American Society of Cataract and Refractive Surgeons (ASCRS) patient information website for additional information on cataract surgery (includes visual and interactive materials).